 Sybok: What you seek.
 What all men have sought since time began.
-Ultimate knowledge.
+The ultimate knowledge.

 Spock: I've lost a brother.

-Kirk: I had lost a brother once.
-Would you like to hear how I got him back?
+Kirk: Yes.
+I lost a brother once.
+I was lucky I got him back?

 McCoy: I thought you said men like us don't have families.